-Indigenous suicide increased from 5% of Australia’s total suicide in 1991 to 50% in 2010, despite First Nations people only making up 3% of the Australian population.
-This is an alarming rate for First Nations People.
+Indigenous suicide increased from 5 per cent of Australia’s total suicide in 1991 to 50 per cent in 2010, despite First Nations people only making up 3 per cent of the Australian population.
+This is an alarming rate for First Nations people.

-We hope that more First Nations artists, crew and music workers will seek support in a culturally safe environment and make use of the Support Line as a way of processing past injustices and the effects of intergenerational trauma.
+We hope that more First Nations musicians, managers, crew and music workers will seek support in a culturally safe environment and make use of the Support Line as a way of processing past injustices and the effects of intergenerational trauma.

-MEET CERISA GRANT, OUR COMMUNITY ENGAGEMENT / SOCIAL WORKER
+MEET CERISA, OUR COMMUNITY ENGAGEMENT / SOCIAL WORKER

 Cerisa is a proud Walpiri, Jawoyn and Gurrindji woman from Katherine who joined the Support Act Team in August 2020.
-Here she tells us a little about her role and what she hopes to achieve for First Nations Artists, Crew and Music Workers.
+Here she tells us a little about her role and what she hopes to achieve.

 Banner Photo: Indigenous rapper Barkaa with her daughter, taken on the set of “For My Tittas”, a testament to her Blak sisters and their matriarchal power.
 This photo to Barkaa represents her backing her daughter through everything and her daughter taking in all her strength, importance and ancestry.
 Photo credit: Katrina Clarke.